raphaeloyelami/sql_insurance_analysis/README.md

 - Automated Reporting: Set up automated reports using Python or SQL Server Reporting Services (SSRS).

 # Conclusion:
 This project demonstrated the application of advanced SQL techniques to solve real-world business problems using customer, policy, and claims data.
-While the dataset used in this project is relatively small, the queries and techniques employed are highly efficient and scalable.
-When applied to larger datasets, these same methods—such as **Window Functions**, **CASE WHEN**, **COALESCE**, **CTEs**, and optimized joins—ensure that the system can handle more extensive data efficiently without sacrificing performance.
+While the dataset used in this project is small, the queries and techniques employed are highly efficient and scalable.
+When applied to larger datasets, these same methods—such as **Window Functions**, **CASE WHEN**, **COALESCE**, **CTEs**, **INDEXES**, and optimized joins—ensure that the system can handle more extensive data efficiently without sacrificing performance.

 By using best practices for query optimization, indexing, and data segmentation, businesses can perform fast, reliable data analysis even with large datasets, helping improve decision-making, target marketing efforts, and enhance customer service.